 Proving Damages in Personal Injury Cases

 Proving the extent of your damages is one of an Edwardsville injury attorney’s most important tasks.
 An attorney can work to gather evidence that demonstrates the full extent of your losses, such as receipts, invoices, insurance Explanation of Benefits forms, and similar documentation.
 Personnel files and income tax forms could show your lost income and a medical expert can assess your likely future medical costs.
 When an injury impacts your ability to work for an extended period, your lawyer might hire an expert to calculate the income you will lose over your anticipated work life.
-Ostroff Injury Law will bring in top experts in the field to ensure that the full extent of your losses are adequately demonstrated so you are fully compensated.
+Ostroff Godshall Injury and Accident Lawyers will bring in top experts in the field to ensure that the full extent of your losses are adequately demonstrated so you are fully compensated.

 You are also entitled to damages for non-economic losses like pain and suffering, although these can be trickier to prove.
 Medical testimony from your doctors about the extent of your injuries and anticipated lingering or permanent physical or emotional disabilities resulting from the accident could be evidence of your non-economic damages.
 Pharmacy records showing prescriptions for pain killers, anti-anxiety medications, and similar products might support a claim for damages for physical pain and emotional suffering.

 It is best to consult an attorney as soon as possible after an accident, whether it is a car collision, slip and fall accident, medical malpractice, animal attack, or any other type of negligent accident.
 By getting an attorney involved early, you allow more time for the legal team to gather evidence that strengthens your case.